mykelalvis/FT/Traveller/Locations/Sectors/Deneb Sector Systems/Million Subsector Systems/Fel.md

 Talon has a sufficiently large economy that it exerts influence on both sides of the border and routinely hosts Imperial trade ships up from Taproban and even Atsah.
 Its ambassadors are major players in the politics of the local worlds, although their efforts to show the Imperials just how important they are tend to come off as noisy posturing for its own sake.

 One characteristic of Talon's complex government system is that everything is done by committee, including interstellar affairs.
 When disagreements reach an impasse, the usual result is some variation on the theme of conflict.
-Skirmishing and corsair raids are more common than all-out war but it does happen from time- to-time.
+Skirmishing and corsair raids are more common than all-out war but it does happen from time-to-time.
 The frequency of these breakdowns is such that Talon is locked in a cycle of growth and destruction.